 Factors that Contribute to Cost of a Faucet

 There are many variables that contribute to the cost of a faucet.
-Some are visible to the naked eye and others aren’t.
 For example, the faucet material itself could be plastic but plated with a copper faucet finish.
 While the plastic is cheap and won’t last too long, you may be fooled by the copper finish.
 (Read my post on how to choose the best faucet finish.)

 Similarly inside a faucet is a cartridge.
 A ceramic cartridge makes for a higher quality, longer-lasting faucet as compared to a faucet with a plastic cartridge inside.